-We use normal distributions to derive 1-d range-min subscriptions.
-To model a hot range which interests more subscribers, the position of the subscription interval is normally distributed around center of domain of local selection attribute.
+Workload We use normal distributions to generate a synthetic workload of 1-d range-min subscriptions.
+To simulate "hot" ranges attracting more subscriber interest, the position of the subscription interval is normally distributed around the center of the domain of the local selection attribute.
 The interval length also follows a normal distribution.
-This subscription workload is used in association with both synthetic and real update workloads.
+This subscription workload is used with both synthetic and real update workloads.